This post may contain affiliate links. Read our disclosure page for full details.

-Among those visitors are couples looking for the sweeter side of the city; those seeking activities for two.
-With all it has to offer, Boston is indeed a fantastic destination for couples travel, especially for those seeking luxury combined with a variety of urban adventures.
+Among those visitors are couples looking for the sweeter side of the city: those seeking activities for two.
+Boston is indeed a fantastic destination for couples travel, especially for those seeking luxury combined with a variety of urban adventures.

-Combing our own itinerary along with research (plus expert advice from some friends who are Boston residents) we compiled what we think is a solid guide for a romantic weekend in Boston.
-From what to do & see, to where to eat and where to stay, this guide will help you have an amazing Boston getaway with your significant other.
+Combing our own itinerary along with research (plus expert advice from some friends who are Boston residents), we have compiled a solid guide for a romantic weekend in Boston.
+From what to do and see, to where to eat and where to stay, this guide will help you plan an amazing Boston getaway with your significant other.

 A weekend in Boston barely scratches the surface of this city’s gems.
-But you can pack a lot into a few days (or even just one day in Boston)…especially if you’re traveling around the US by plane, just fly right into Boston Logan Airport (BOS).
+But you can pack a lot into a few days (or even just one day in Boston)… especially if you’re traveling around the US by plane.
+In this case, just fly right into Boston Logan Airport (BOS).